 I wrote a whole post about this tour that you can read here.

 Bogota Free Food Tour

-I loved this food tour!
+I loved this Bogota food tour!
 Probably because I love food haha.
-But seriously, if you have the time do this Bogota food tour.
+But seriously, if you have the time do this food tour in Bogota.
 Especially if Bogota is your first stop on your Colombian trip.
 If there is one thing I really struggled with in Colombia, it was the food.
 I hate having to say this as I love Colombia so much, but I was not a fan of the food.
-Mostly because I found it difficult to find the good traditional Colombian food (that wasn’t deep-fried!).
-On this tour you get to sample a whole range of different Colombian foods and drinks not just foods from Bogota:
+Mostly because I found it difficult to find good traditional Colombian food (that wasn’t deep-fried!).
+On this tour, you get to sample a whole range of different Colombian foods and drinks not just foods from Bogota: